kubedb/cli/docs/reference/kubedb_get.md

 ### Examples

 ```
-  # List all elastic in ps output format.
+  # List all elasticsearch in ps output format.
-  kubedb get elastics
+  kubedb get es

-  # List all elastic in ps output format with more information (such as version).
+  # List all elasticsearch in ps output format with more information (such as version).
-  kubedb get elastics -o wide
+  kubedb get elasticsearchs -o wide

   # List a single postgres with specified NAME in ps output format.
   kubedb get postgres database